 Formal participation in the London fix is traditionally limited to five members, each of which is a bullion dealer and a member of the LBMA.
-N M Rothschild & Sons Limited withdrew from participation in the London fix in April 2004 after acting as chairman since the inception of the fix more than 80 years ago.
-This prompted some changes in the process which took effect from May 2004.
-The chairmanship now rotates annually among the five member firms.
-Under this new arrangement, ScotiaMocatta (a division of the Bank of Nova Scotia), assumed the chairmanship on May 5, 2004, for a period of twelve months.
-HSBC Bank took over the chairmanship with effect from May 3, 2005.
-Also, with effect from May 2004, the fix has taken place by telephone and the five member firms no longer meet face-to-face as was previously the case.
+The chairmanship rotates annually among the five member firms.
+The fix takes place by telephone and the five member firms no longer meet face-to-face as was previously the case.
 The morning session of the fix starts at 10:30 AM London time and the afternoon session starts at 3:00 PM London time.
-The other members of the gold fixing are currently Deutsche Bank AG, HSBC Bank USA, N.A., Société Générale and Barclays Bank plc.
-Barclays Bank plc bought the N M Rothschild Limited's seat on the London fix for an undisclosed sum.
+The current members of the gold fixing are Bank of Nova Scotia - ScotiaMocatta, Barclays Bank plc, Deutsche Bank AG, HSBC Bank USA, N.A., and Société Générale.
 Any other market participant wishing to participate in the trading on the fix is required to do so through one of the five gold fixing members.